Marketing on LinkedIn: A 101 LinkedIn Guide for Each and Every Brand

 Even though LinkedIn is mostly used by professionals for growing their networks, sharing experiences and knowledge, and driving interest in their brand’s offer, it can be used for other purposes as well.

 For example, it can be an effective HR channel that supports ongoing recruitments and employer branding campaigns.
-It can be also used by NGOs or other organizations to share their ideas, gather funding, or look for sponsors and partners.
+It can also be used for recruitment marketing, helping companies to attract top talent by showcasing their work culture, values, and job opportunities.
+In addition to B2B purposes, LinkedIn can be leveraged by NGOs or other organizations to share their ideas, gather funding, or look for sponsors and partners.

 Myth: Only B2B companies can benefit from being present on LinkedIn.